Poultry & Livestock

 • Can you provide a lifelong home for the animal?

 Keeping poultry and livestock in suburban and urban areas can become problematic and cause a nuisance to your neighbours, particularly with respect to noise and smell.
-Prior to obtaining the animal, check with Council to ensure you are allowed to keep the animal and you can adequately cater to it's needs.

 For further information on the keeping of livestock or to report a welfare issue contact the RSPCA